aksommerville/spellingbee/README.md

 - [ ] Detailed logging for beta test.
 - [ ] Victory splash, also a long cutscene.
 And report stats!
 - [ ] Currently AUX1 aborts any battle.
 Can't have that in real life.
 But we do need a way out of 2-player mode.
 Keep it until the last minute; it's helpful to be able to escape.
-- [x] Beehive in battle, I'd like the bees animated, orbiting the hive.
-Can we generalize that, and also use it for like stars around the head when struck? ...meh not worth it
-- [ ] Feedback when bumping a wall, both visual and auditory.
+- [x] Feedback when bumping a wall, both visual and auditory.
 - [ ] Merchant: Stay open, or allow >1 quanitities.
 - [ ] Side quests with gold as the reward.
-- - [x] Kill all the Lurking Terrors in the cellar. ...nix.
-They're not flagged, and I want them to be permanent.
 - - [ ] Advanced Endurance Gauntlet: Kill like 20 skeletons, but one miss and they kill you.
 - - [ ] Is it difficult to turn all the cellar lights back off? ...not really but there's a little bit of zing to it.
 Worth a small prize I guess.
-- [x] More helpful NPCs, esp near the start of each zone.
-- - [x] Cemetery: Grave robbing guidance ("All the later dates are in the back" etc)
-- [x] Proper graphics.
-- - [x] Map decoration
-- [ ] Refine maps.
-- - [x] Arrange cellar such that you have to walk through the dark at least a little.
-- - [x] Southeast corner of cellar feels very sparse. ...added some always-dark rooms
-- - [ ] Queen
 - [ ] Once everything is laid out, review all in-game text and confirm we're not using any 7-or-shorter-letter words that aren't in the dictionary. (proper nouns, onomotapaeiae, etc)
 - [ ] Egg: Web: Sometimes there's a haywire note as songs change.
 - - 2024-11-26 repairs in egg seem to have mitigated it, but i'm still hearing something off now and then.
 - - I think there's something wrong in native too.
 Hardly ever happens and not very noticeable when it does, but there can be a kathunk when a song begins.
 - - ...the native bit might be in my head.
-- [ ] Egg: web-run has an incorrect CSS size for the canvas
+- [x] Egg: web-run has an incorrect CSS size for the canvas
 - [ ] Modifying tool doesn't force a rebuild of custom resources.
 - [ ] 2p: Choose an avatar and background.